williambayne/SimpleFileEncrypt/README.md

 To run as an application the .exe file should be placed in the folder containing the file(s) you wish to encrypt.

+To create an .exe file in terminal and install pyinstaller:

+1. pip install pyinstaller
+2. pyinstaller main.py --onefile
+3. main.exe is located in new dist folder

 Note: To encrypt multiple files simply add the files to a .zip folder and then encrypt.

 Disclaimer: Use at your own risk.